-If you’re a fan of reality TV’s most powerful family, build up your data visualization prowess by sharing who the most famous Kardashian actually is—with data!
-The data is already out there to explore tendencies within the family and their relationship with the media.
+If you’re a fan of reality TV’s most powerful family, build up your data visualization prowess by figuring out who the most famous Kardashian actually is.
+The data, contained in this tutorial, is already out there to explore tendencies within the family and their relationship with the media.

-You can study and organize this data to create visual graphics that can communicate who really takes the cake amongst the Calabasas queens.
+You can study and organize this data to create visual graphics that communicate who takes the cake amongst the Calabasas queens.

 Million Song Dataset

-For any pop or contemporary fans out there, this dataset was created to encourage research on algorithms that scale to commercial sizes.
+For any pop or contemporary fans out there, this dataset was created under a grant by the National Science Foundation to encourage research on algorithms that scale to commercial sizes.
 Derived features are taken from a million contemporary popular music tracks that can serve as the foundation for your predictive analysis of what will—or won’t—be a hit.

 New York City Squirrel Census

-Yep, you read that right.
-A native New Yorker data enthusiast and over 300 volunteers counted and observed the squirrels living in the city—all to gather an immense amount of data that can be found here.
+A native New Yorker data enthusiast, with the help of over 300 volunteers, counted and observed the squirrels living in the city—all to gather an immense amount of data that can be found here.

-A skill within data analysis involves asking the right questions, and this dataset can be a great tool to study and come up with questions that can be answered with this squirrel census.
+Knowing how to ask the right questions is an important data analytics skill, and this dataset can be a great tool to study and come up with questions that can be answered with this squirrel census.
 Some might include their most frequented bodega trash cans, most popular coat patterns, or where they summer.

 Ever wonder which Hogwarts House you’d be sorted into?
 Trying to decide your favorite character?
 Use these Harry Potter datasets to extract a definitive answer.
-Here are some favorites:
+Here are our favorites: